acassis/tinygps/README.md

 tinygps - A fork of TinyGPS

- It is a convertion from C++ to C and replace Arduino function by POSIX/ANSI functions
+ This is a convertion from C++ to C and replace Arduino function by POSIX/ANSI functions